annielarkins/exportify/README.md

 Stay tuned for updates!

 # To Do
+- Start a notebook
+- Clean up webpage

-- Add Skills Learned section to read me
+# Skills Learned
-- Replace original read me
+- Markdown

-- Add Analysis Updates section
+# Analysis Updates
-- Sort out code I don't need
+- The notebook currently does not exist...

 # Export Format